ebaauw/homebridge-zp/README.md

 ## Troubleshooting
 If you run into issues, please run homebridge with only the homebridge-zp plugin enabled in `config.sys`.
 This way, you can determine whether the issue is related to the homebridge-zp plugin itself, or to the interaction of multiple homebridge plugins in your setup.
 Note that disabling the other plugins from your existing homebridge setup will remove their accessories from HomeKit.
 You will need to re-assign these accessories to any HomeKit rooms, groups, scenes, and rules after re-enabling their plugins.
 Alternatively, you can start a different instance of homebridge just for homebridge-zp, on a different system, or from a different directory (specified by the `-U` flag).
 Make sure to use a different homebridge `name`, `username`, and (if running on the same system) `port` in the `config.sys` for each instance.

 The homebridge-zp plugin outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
 When homebridge is started with `-D`, homebridge-zp outputs a debug message for each request it makes to a Sonos ZonePlayer and for each ZonePlayer notification event it receives.
+To capture these messages into a logfile, start homebridge as `homebridge -D > logfile 2>&1`.

 The homebridge-zp plugin creates a web server to receive events from the Sonos ZonePlayers.
 The IP address and port number for this listener are logged in a debug message, e.g.
 > [ZP] listening on http://\<address\>:\<port\>/notify